eszterczotter/configuru/readme.md

 (yaml, php, json) but any text file you want as long as the filename contains `.guru`, it will use that file to build the same file without `.guru` in the filename.

+### Flexible guru file names

+Actually, you can place the `.guru` extension anywhere in the filename.
+For example `.guru.config.yml` will build `.config.yml`.
+But `.guruconfig.yml` won't build `config.yml`